EddyVerbruggen/cordova-plugin-touch-id/README.md

 ## 5. Quircks

-### XCode compilation failure
+### The iOS Simulator
-When testing the plugin in XCode, use a real device (not the simulator) to avoid compilation errors.
+When testing the plugin in XCode, use a real device (not the simulator) because it has no fingerprint scanner.
+Duh.
-I think this will be fixed in an upcoming XCode 6 beta version.

-### iOS8 beta Phonegap apps broken
-Also, before beta 2, iOS8 Phonegap apps were a bit broken because of an undefined navigator.userAgent.
-If you are still on beta 1 when testing this plugin, then [Here's a fix!](https://gist.github.com/EddyVerbruggen/cd02c73162180793513e#file-ios8-beta-phonegap-fix)

 ## 6. License